Lonicera periclymenum | Serotina

 The perfect choice for a trellis, climbing up a wall or pergola or even a tree.
 Minimal care is required but if wanting to prune for shape do so after flowering.
 Flowers are borne on laterals on previous years growth.

-Height can get from between 3 metres and up and about 90 -1.8m wide, but it can be pruned to requirements.
+Height can get from between 3 metres and upwards and about 90 -1.8m wide, but it can be pruned to requirements.

 Climber | Deciduous or semi-deciduous depending on winter temperatures